asfopoo/blue_owl/README.md

 - Enter $ yarn install<br/>
 ---
 #### How To Run
-#### Once you have followed the installation instructions you are ready to run the application, you can do so by entering the command $ yarn start<br/>
+#### Once you have followed the installation instructions you are ready to run the application, you can do so by entering the command $ yarn start while still in the blue_owl directory<br/>
 ---
 #### TroubleShooting
 - If you have any trouble please contact the author Edward Nardo at edward.nard@gmail.com